 Your speed should neither be too fast nor too slow.
 In both scenarios, you are risking losing control.
 Maintain a moderate speed in the low gear and keep going.

 The important thing here is to keep your path as straight as possible.
 Keep your hands firm on the handlebar and continue straight ahead.
 This is something you will need to keep in mind while you are trying to find the best way to cross.

 If you tried to go left and right too much, chances are that your wheel will get stuck somewhere and you will stall or fall.
 Or you may just slip with the flow of the water and fall.
 Keep your route as straight as possible.

 Do Not Stand

-Some people believe that standing on the bike while crossing water is a better way to do it.
-They think it provides them a better view of the obstacles ahead and better control of the bike.
+Some people believe that standing on the bike while crossing the water stream is a better way to do it.
+They think it provides them with a better view of the obstacles ahead and better control of the bike.

 I tend to disagree.
 Think about it, when was the last time you felt riding a bike standing up was more comfortable?
 You cannot do it even on a smooth road properly, forget about it in a stream of water filled with mud, and loose stones.

 More than that, if you lost your balance midway or wobble, there is absolutely no way you can avoid falling.
 By the time you sit back and bring your feet down, it will be too late.